Lai Châu province

-Lai Châu is a mountainous province in the Northwest region of Vietnam.
-Lai Châu province is one of the most sparsely populated regions in Vietnam, and it shares a border with China.
-It was once a semi-independent White Tai confederation known as Sip Song Chau Tai, but was absorbed by France into French Indochina in the 1880s and subsequently became part of Vietnam following Vietnamese independence in 1954.
+Lai Châu (/vi/) is a mountainous province in the Northwest region of Vietnam.
+Lai Châu was a semi-independent White Tai confederation known as Sip Song Chau Tai, was absorbed by France into French Indochina in the 1880s and became part of Vietnam following Vietnamese independence in 1954.
 It became part of the Northwest Autonomous Area of the Democratic Republic of Vietnam from 1955 to 1975, when Lai Châu province was formed. Điện Biên province was carved out of Lai Châu in 2004.
 The province covers an area of about 9068.73 km2 and as of 2022 it had a population of 482,100 people.